tensorflow/tfx-addons/tfx_addons/copy_example_gen/README.md

 ## Project Use-Case(s)
 CopyExampleGen will replace ExampleGen when tfrecords and split names are already in the possession of the user.
 Hence, a Beam job will not be run nor will the tfrecords be shuffled and/ or randomized saving data ingestion pipeline process time.

 Currently, ingesting data with the ExampleGen component does not provide a way to split without random data shuffling and always runs a beam job.
 This component will save significant time (hours for large amounts of data) per pipeline run when a pipeline run does not require data to be shuffled.
+Additionally, this component will save hundreds of dollars in Dataflow consumption every time the pipeline is ran/ reran.
 Some challenges users have had:

   1. “Reshuffle doesn't work well with DirectRunner and causes OOMing.
 Users have been patching out shuffling in every release and doing it in the DB query.
 They have given up on Beam based ExampleGen and have created an entire custom ExampleGen that reads from the database and doesn’t use Beam”.